arsy786/spring-boot-microservices-2/README.md

 $> mvn clean package
 ```

-This will create an executable .jar file of our application in the "target" folder.
+This will create an executable .jar file in the "target" folder.
 We can even start the Spring Boot application with the command:
 ``` shell
 $> java -jar target/<jar-file-name>.jar